rikosintie/Discovery/usage.md

 ## Password

-This is always an area of contention.
-The scrip supports two method:
+This is always an area of concern.
+The script supports two method:

 - Create an environment variable "cyberARK" and save the password to the variable.
 - Include the password in the inventory file.

+Neither method is perfect but using the environment variable is probably more secure than having a csv file with plaintext passwords in it.

 ### Creating an Environment Variable